linebender/linebender.github.io/content/blog/2024-06-15-rustnl-2024-unconference.md

 This is an unfortunate pattern that I think is worth pointing out: if projects don't make a deliberate effort to prioritize discussions of accessibility, the subject will be left out.

 Matt Campbell, the maintainer of AccessKit, could not attend the Unconference.
-I'm concerned that, in his absence, other maintainers might have felt a dilution of responsibilty: since the accessibility guy wasn't there, nobody felt empowered to bring up accessibility.
+I'm concerned that, in his absence, other maintainers might have felt a dilution of responsibility: since the accessibility guy wasn't there, nobody felt empowered to bring up accessibility.

+(This might sound like it contradicts my section about structurelessness above.
+It doesn't.
+I'm not saying organizers should have pushed harder for accessibility - they did try - I'm saying that we should strive for a culture where framework developers think about accessibility without waiting for someone to tell them to.)

-One point that did come up during the discussion is one I'd like to hammer in over the next few weeks, is that the Rust ecosystem should adopt a holistic view of accessibility.
+One point did come up during the discussion which I'd like to hammer in: the Rust ecosystem should adopt a holistic view of accessibility.
-Accessibility isn't just about screen readers, and making a framework accessible doesn't stop at adding a dependency to AccessKit, though doing so is a great first step.
+Accessibility isn't just about screen readers, and making a framework accessible doesn't stop at adding AccessKit as a dependency, though doing so is a great first step.

-Rik asked if there was a minimal set of the AccessKit elements that people could be expected to port their UI to.
+Rik asked if there was a minimal set of ARIA attributes that people could start using in their UI, as the set of available attributes is gigantic.
 The AccessKit framework is rich, and it's not obvious at first glance how much is needed versus nice-to-have.
 The current reference in the Rust ecosystem is [the AccessKit implementation in eGUI](https://github.com/emilk/egui/pull/2294).